Soros Fund Management adds popular tech names, BlackRock in second quarter

 Soros Fund Management also dramatically boosted its shares in BlackRock Inc - the world's largest asset management firm, overseeing $6 trillion - by nearly 60 percent to 12,983 total shares in the second quarter.

-Other notable adjustments included paring stakes in Netflix Inc, Citigroup Inc and Wells Fargo, but raising its shares of Pandora Media Inc and Salesforce.com Inc.
+Other notable adjustments included paring stakes in Netflix Inc, Citigroup Inc and Wells Fargo & Co, but raising its shares of Pandora Media Inc and Salesforce.com Inc.

 Soros Fund Management took share stakes in Facebook of 159,200 class A shares during the second quarter and 54,500 shares in Apple.